-Ring Video Doorbell tips and tricks
+Ring Video Doorbell tips and tricks: Become the ultimate Ring master

 Customise the motion capture range and area: You can select zones that you want motion detection for.
 That might be to exclude an area with passing traffic, for example.
 Head into the app menu, select your device, then motion settings.
 Here you can change the range, zone, frequency or use the wizard.

 Put motion detection on a schedule: While at home you might not need motion detection, but might prefer it when you're out at work.
-In the same area of the app as above you can define times and days to have motion detection turned on.
+Head into the advaced settings in motion detection and you can define times and days to have motion detection turned on.

 Snooze your motion alerts: If you have a lot of people coming and going - perhaps you're loading the car or have the door open for a party - then you can snooze the motion alerts through the app.
 Head into the settings, find your devices and hit snooze the appropriate length of time.
 You'll also get this option through notifications on Android devices.